PEAK official header art with colorful climbers hanging from a steep mountain face.

 Why it worksUse this route when the party is bigger and the messy teamwork matters more than strict horror overlap.

-Best forLarger groups that want co-op pressure and messy teamwork without relying on voice systems.
+Best forLarger groups that want co-op pressure, proximity-voice tension, and messy teamwork.

 Skip ifyou want a cleaner, more serious loop than visible co-op mistakes and recoveries